andrewjmeier/TableTop.JS/tutorials/markdown/checkers.md

         var token = this.proposedMove.token;
         var destination = this.proposedMove.destination;

-        // get positions of current token space and the destination var oldPosition = this.board.getSpacePosition(token.space);
+        // get positions of current token tile and the destination var oldPosition = this.board.getTilePosition(token.tile);
-        var newPosition = this.board.getSpacePosition(destination);
+        var newPosition = this.board.getTilePosition(destination);

         // check if we jumped a token, and remove it if so var jumpedToken = this.getJumpedToken(token, oldPosition, newPosition);